ShamailAbbas/mirocservices-masterclass/ecommerce-ui/README.md

 The application uses the provided environment variables to construct the full URL for making requests to the respective microservices.
 Each variable should be set to the scheme and hostname of the corresponding service, such as REACT_APP_PROFILE_API_HOST=http://profile-management.
 The application will then append the appropriate port and path, like :3003/api/update, to complete the URL and send the request to the specified microservice container.

-## Docker Network

-The e-commerce UI container needs to be connected to the same Docker network as the microservices it depends on.
-You can achieve this in two ways:

-1. By specifying the `--network` flag when running the container, as shown in the usage example above.
-Ensure that the microservices are also running on the same network specified.

-2. By using Docker Compose to define and run the e-commerce UI container along with the microservices.
-In this case, you can define a common network in the Docker Compose file and connect all the containers to that network.

 ## Building the Image

 If you want to build the Docker image yourself, follow these steps: